joeldenning/single-page-react/README.md

 ##Concept

 Making a single page app built with React doesn't need to be complicated.
-There's no need to bring in Backbone and Underscore if you don't want to.
+There's no need to bring in Backbone if you don't want to.
+Single-page-react provides you a straightforward way to route URLs to specific React components.

 ##What single-page-react does

-single-page-react chooses one of your React components and inserts it into the DOM.
+Single-page-react chooses one of your React components and inserts it into the DOM.

 #####Which React component is inserted into the DOM?